mhsanto/Santo-s-Store/README.md

 -Protective Routes
 -To Add food counter option for each item and calculate them

-##Future Development
+## Future Development
 -Searching
 -Add live map when a user is proceed to checkout
--Add local storage
+-Add Local Storage for selected food items

+## License